 - Due to the softer material, platinum can show a patina easier than gold.

 All metals have pros and cons, but in my professional opinion, I would recommend platinum for engagement rings and wedding bands.
-All metals, gold, platinum, silver, titanium etc will show signs of wear.
+All metals, gold, platinum, silver, titanium etc will show signs of scratches and wear.
 Don’t necessarily be scared off from buying platinum jewelry just because you think it may scratch… all metals will.